 (If you look closely in the photo below, you can see Lulu’s TINY blue form against the looming jungle behind.
 What a scale!)

 Sometimes we would pass big heaps of trash, cradled like the evil child in Mother Nature’s disappointed arms.
 A mini-bus coughed by and the driver threw another wrapper into the pile through his open window.

 To select a lunch spot, Lulu hunted for the greatest concentration of trucks in front of a stall.
 “Truck drivers, they know cheap and delicious,” he explained.

 Indeed, the plates and plates of scrumptious small dishes we inhaled cost $1.50 in total and were amazing.
-Peek at the spread above to see: lemon curry chicken, vegetables in fish sauce, magic green leaf soup (“very good for health” but not sure why), freshly caught fish, vegetable tofu, pork three different ways, and more.
+Peek at the spread below to see: lemon curry chicken, vegetables in fish sauce, magic green leaf soup (“very good for health” but not sure why), freshly caught fish, vegetable tofu, pork three different ways, and more.
 Mmm!

 I made Lulu talk to the man anyway, and sure enough, the young fellow clutched his face, shook his head with awe, and gushed about the shiny metal beast.
 Even as Lulu walked away (pictured, left), the man was still staring at the motorcycle like a teenage boy at Beyonce.

 We drove through a dusty gray town that had been a major battle site between Communists and the U.S. forces, and saw a ghostly monument to commemorate the lives lost in the Vietnam War (pictured below).